 A layer is in use when either:

 a theme which defines that layer is active, or

-if a specific add-on product which defines that layer is installed.
+if a specific add-on product which defines that layer is installed in the Plone site.

 You should register your views against a certain layer in your own code.